sephross/gotoolsrx/README.md

 # Go Helper Tookit
 A simple example of how to create a reusable Go module with commonly used tools.
 Orginally based on https://github.com/tsawler/toolbox

-The includes helper functions for:
+v1.1.0 inital release includes functions for:

 - Read JSON
 - Write JSON